rickardl/gcp-intro-demo/README.md

 # Some Considerations

 There is some hassle if you want the GCP infra project be part of your IaC solution.
 E.g. you have to manually set the infra project id to all resources since the project is not yet ready when you call the Terraform google provider.
 Also if you want to run the IaC in one shot this is a bit problematic since when Terraform/GCP creates the project and you have added the billing account as a parameter you will get an error: ```Error: Error creating Subnetwork: googleapi: Error 403: Project kari-dev-gcp-intro-demo-id-8 cannot accept requests to insert while in an inactive billing state.
 Billing state may take several minutes to update., inactiveBillingState```.
+I managed to fix that issue later by outputting the infra project id from the project module (even though it is in the environment variable in this demonstration) and injecting that dependency to vpc and vm modules - end result: the project entity (with the billing account link) needs to be created first before Terraform continues to create the resources that need a billing account.

 Also the [gcp_env_template.sh](gcp_env_template.sh) / ```GCP_INFRA_VERSION``` is a bit clumsy.
 In this sense the Azure Resource group behaves better from the IaC point of view.
-Another solution could be just create the infra project manually (using either GCP Console or GCP CLI) and add the infra project id as parameter to the Terraform IaC code.
-Now that I have seen how to create the project using Terraform I'm turning to be that idea a bit tempting.
+Another solution could be just to create the infra project manually (using either GCP Console or GCP CLI) and add the infra project id as parameter to the Terraform IaC code.
+Now that I have seen how to create the project using Terraform I'm turning to the idea not having the project as part of the IaC solution.